MundoDele Spanish Grammar

-Learn how relative clauses work inside Spanish sentence structure.
-This guide explains where the relative clause goes, how it connects to its antecedent, when to use que, quien, el que, lo que, cuyo and donde, and how commas change the meaning of a Spanish relative clause.
+Learn how Spanish relative clauses work inside sentence structure.
+This guide explains the basic pattern, the position of the relative clause, and the use of que, quien, el que, lo que, cuyo and donde.

 Use this page to understand relative clauses as part of Spanish sentence structure.
 First learn the basic pattern.
 Then compare restrictive and non-restrictive clauses, study the main relative pronouns, and finally practise prepositions and subjunctive contrasts.

-The relative clause usually follows the noun it describes.
+The relative clause usually follows the noun or idea it describes: el hombre que vive aquí.

 What is a relative clause in Spanish?

 A relative clause is a dependent clause that gives more information about a noun, pronoun or whole idea.
-The word it refers to is called the antecedent.
+The word or idea it refers to is the antecedent.
 In Spanish, the relative clause normally comes immediately after the antecedent.

 | Spanish sentence | Antecedent | Relative clause | English meaning |